hoquesumya/Paxos-Based-Sharded-Server/README.md

 - Fault Tolerance: The system can continue operating as long as a majority of Shardmaster servers are available.
 - Durability: Updates to configurations are reliably replicated across servers, ensuring no loss of data.

+## kV server
+This platform serves as a distributed data storage system.
+Each Key-Value (KV) server operates as part of a Paxos replica group, where every server within the group maintains an identical key-value store.
+If a server falls behind due to network partitioning, the Paxos protocol enables it to catch up by learning about the missed operations once it becomes reachable again.

+## Major Operations of the KV Server
+1. Get
+Retrieves the value associated with a given key from the key-value store.

+2. Put
+Updates or inserts a key-value pair into the store.

+3. Reconfigure
+Periodically checks with the Shardmaster for configuration changes.
+If a change is detected, the server sends shards it owns to their newly assigned replica groups based on the updated configuration.

+4. ReceiveShard
+Handles incoming shards from other servers during reconfiguration.
+The received shard data is used to update the server's key-value store.

+5. Ensuring Consistency and Concurrent Access Consistency During Operations: The server ensures consistency of the key-value store even during concurrent access.
+Reconfiguration Safety: If a reconfiguration is in progress, Get and Put operations are temporarily paused to prevent inconsistencies in the database.
+This guarantees that the data remains synchronized and stable during shard migrations.
+Through the combination of Paxos for replication, careful handling of reconfiguration, and safeguards for concurrent access, this system ensures robust, consistent, and highly available distributed data storage.